luke10x/pinkbook/projects/spades/ideation.md

+# Ideation

-there is only one web app worth attention: https://cardgames.io/spades/
+Out of many Spades card game apps there is only one web app worth attention: https://cardgames.io/spades/

+It can be still improved in several ways

-Customer Pain points / pain reliefs:
+## Customer Pain points / pain reliefs:

 - Cannot chat own words
   - Can chat if logged in